gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 emergency as a way to replace workers who are trying to unionize.
-Bosses will sometimes even make a point of offering scabs all the demands that the organizing workers originally put forward, while continuing to refuse them to the latter - just as a way of demoralizing you by making the point that your demands can in fact easily be met, but that it's really about punishing you "on principle" for standing up for your rights.
+Bosses will sometimes even make a point of offering scabs all the demands that the organizing workers originally put forward, while continuing to refuse them to the latter — just as a way of demoralizing you by making the point that your demands can in fact easily be met, but that it's really about punishing you "on principle" for standing up for your rights.

-> Scab voice actor labor!
-> *   life is strange (during the sag-aftra strike, so even worse!)
-> *   re2 remake
-> *   nintendo by policy doesn't work with union labour (such as voice actors) at all… and it shows
+During the SAG-AFTRA voice actors' strike in 2017, scab voice actor labour was notably used — and roundly criticized — in the _Life Is Strange_ prequel _Before the Storm_.[^25]

 In order to work towards the long-term goal of a unionized game industry, it will be important to create a culture where taking a scab contract is treated as